Table of Contents

 Here, First, %s is replaced by 'Hi', Second %s is replaced by 'Blog' and the Third %s is replaced by 'Ourtechroom'

-Note: For general simple string we are using '%s' format.
+Note: For general simple strings we are using '%s' format.

 Example 3: Using SQL Identifier in Dynamic SQL